bluehost/wp-tools/README.md

 outside of your home directory with a relative path, your paths won't be found.
 This is a temporary limitation that will be fixed soon.

+# CONTRIBUTORS

+Many people were involved in the creation of WordPress Tools.
+In particular:

+- Matt Andersen
+- Gabriel Peery

 # AUTHORS

 - Seth Johnson &lt;sj@bluehost.com>